-If you are a Council Tenant and wish to discuss payment of your rent and arrears or require budgeting advice, contact the Rent Collection Service.
+If you are a council tenant and wish to discuss payment of your rent and arrears or need budgeting advice, contact the Rent Collection Service.

 Speak to your landlord or letting agent and ask them to consider reducing your rent (to the new LHA rate).
 If you have a good tenancy record, they may be prepared to consider this instead of having to find a new tenant.
-If you are unsure about approaching your landlord you can contact the Housing Options Service listed below for advice and assistance.
+If you are unsure about approaching your landlord you can contact our Housing Options Service for advice and assistance.

-You can receive confidential housing advice from the Council's Housing Options Service.
-The team are responsible for the prevention of homelessness, and providing general housing and tenancy relations advice.
+The Team is responsible for the prevention of homelessness, providing confidential housing and tenancy relations advice and general housing advice.

 Housing and Community Services Department

 Opening hours: 9am to 4.30pm (5pm for telephone queries).